minor in Spanish

-In my free time I love to sing and dance, as well as hang out with friends and explore the Bellingham area.
+In my free time, I love to sing and dance, hang out with friends and explore the Bellingham area.

 I chose Western because it was small enough to where I wouldn't be overwhelmed, but it was big enough for me to build a community of people with similar interests to me.

 An experience or class at Western that made me go "Wow!"